Warped Gradient-Enhanced Gaussian Process Surrogate Models for Exponential Family Likelihoods with Intractable Normalizing Constants: Introduction

 Typically, Gaussian process surrogate models are constrained to be stationary.
 However, if the likelihood function undergoes a phase transition, the sufficient statistics can abruptly change with small changes in the input parameters at the transition; this sudden change in behavior is synonymous with nonstationarity when modeling using stochastic processes.
 In Section \ref{sec:potts} we show that using a stationary Gaussian process surrogate model for the sufficient statistics may lead to large errors when emulating said sufficient statistics.
 The surrogate model is often used directly, instead of the true likelihood function, in an MCMC algorithm, resulting in an inexact-approximate algorithm.
 In such cases, inferential accuracy heavily depends on the accuracy of the surrogate model.

-In this paper we build a surrogate model to emulate the sufficient statistics for making computationally-efficient inference with models that have intractable likelihoods.
+In this paper we build a surrogate model to emulate the sufficient statistics for making computationally-efficient inference with exponential family models that have an intractable normalizing constant.
 However, to rectify the aforementioned problems, we propose using a nonstationary Gaussian process to emulate the sufficient statistics, specifically one based on the warped Gaussian process model introduced by \citet{azm2019deep} and \citet{vu2021modeling}.
 The main contribution here, over these and related works that also consider nonstationary Gaussian process models \citep[e.g.][]{jarvenpaa2018gaussian,aushev2020likelihoodfree} is the incorporation of gradient information in our model \cite[see][for a review]{laurent2019overview}.
 This modification leads to a multivariate Gaussian process that \emph{jointly} models the means and the variances of the sufficient statistics.
 We show that gradient-enhanced nonstationary Gaussian process surrogate models offer a large improvement over both univariate stationary, and nonstationary, Gaussian process models when emulating the sufficient statistics, particularly in the vicinity of phase transitions.
 We illustrate the use of our surrogate model in importance sampling \citep{everitt2017bayesian,vihola2020is} and delayed-acceptance MCMC \citep{christen2005markov,sherlock2017da}, which target the exact posterior distribution over the parameters.
+We show that our proposed methodology may be used to good effect in both the complete-data setting and the incomplete-data setting.

 The remainder of the article is organized as follows.
-In Section 2, we present our general approach for modeling the sufficient statistics to approximate the likelihood.
+In Section 2, we present our general approach for modeling the sufficient statistics to approximate the likelihood of exponential family models with intractable normalizing constant.
 In Section 3, we introduce the gradient-enhanced nonstationary Gaussian process surrogate models for the sufficient statistics, and detail the algorithms that make use of the surrogate models for inference.
 In Section 4, we demonstrate the use of the surrogate models on three data sets.
 Section 5 concludes.